Inland Transportation Modalities

 Inland Transportation Options

-Inland transportation is the core of global supply chains, enabling the smooth flow of goods from origin to destination.
+Inland transportation is the backbone of global supply chains, facilitating the seamless flow of goods from origin to destination.
 This intricate network relies on various transport methods, each offering distinct advantages and disadvantages.

 Road Freight